abemo/abemo/README.md

 # Hi there! 👋

 I’m Abraham (Abe) Moore Odell.
 I’m a junior computer science major at Loyola Marymount University.
 When I’m not coding, I’m on the tennis courts.
-Check out some of my projects, or challenge me to a match below!
+Feel free to check out some of my projects, or challenge me to a tennis match! 🎾

 ## 🔧 Tools & Technologies